AI-generated image of locks and question marks

 Data Science Defined

 Data science is a broad field that uses computing, statistics, and machine learning techniques to extract useful information from giant data sets.
-Data science extends past traditional boundaries along with math, domain-specific knowledge, and computer science.
+The field extends past traditional boundaries along with math, domain-specific knowledge, and computer science.
 At the core, data science finds patterns, makes choices based on the available data, and predicts future trends.
 A lot of the time, this includes gathering data, processing, and cleaning it.
 You can also use it to make predictive models and test and improve them for various uses.
 Data science pulls from past and present data to help guess what will happen next, rather than traditional analytics that tries to explain why things happened in the past.
 This lets people make decisions before they happen.

 Related: Customer Data Integration